maths/moodle-qtype_stack/corsscripts/stack-web/examples/README.md

 ```

-For a display-only block with no live input, replace `inputElementId` with
+To use existing elements instead, provide `outputElementId` plus exactly one of
-`suppliedTextElementId`.
-The supplied element's HTML is used as the source text
+`inputElementId` or `suppliedTextElementId`.
+The supplied-text option is for
-for the rendered output.
-Extractors require a live input.
+display-only blocks and does not support extractors.